Technische-Natuurkunde-HvA/inverted-pendulum-international-team-4/README.md

-# Reaction Wheel Inverted Pendulum – Team X
+# Reaction Wheel Inverted Pendulum – Team 4
 This project was carried out by an international team of students at the Technische Natuurkunde program (HvA).
 The objective is to stabilize an inverted pendulum using a reaction wheel driven by an electric motor.
----
+---a
 ## 1. Project Motivation
 (Short explanation for non-technical readers: why inverted pendulums are interesting, balancing, control theory, etc.)